What is Gastroparesis?

 - The Vagus nerve can be stimulated to fire better to improve digestion without medicine.
 There are 5 to 6 different stimulation that is performed over a period of time.

 - Identify and remove gastric inflammation: Food Sensitivities, Infection, Leaky Gut Syndrome.

 - The damages created by Gastroparesis are repaired: Nutritional Imbalances, Ulcers, Leaky Gut Syndrome, Dysbiosis, Neurological Impairments

 5. Pro-Kinetic drugs actually cause your stomach to contract more:

 - Anti-Emetic Drugs – Slow down vomiting and nausea

 - Botox Injections to Pylorus – To relax the valve

 - Endoscopic Gastric Pacemaker – Similar to vBloc, a pacemaker with mild electrical signals is used to stimulate the stomach muscle to contract and improve food emptying.

 - Subtotal Gastrectomy – The stomach is removed in a procedure similar to RNY Gastric Bypass for patients with severe gastroparesis symptoms.
 A very small pouch is created that is connected to the small intestine.
 In essence, the stomach that is creating this problem is removed.

-- Gastric Bypass Surgery – Patients with severe gastroparesis that are morbidly obese with BMI of over 35 can benefit from a laparoscopic RNY Bypass surgery.
+- Gastric Bypass Surgery – Patients with severe gastroparesis that are morbidly obese with a BMI of over 35 can benefit from a laparoscopic RNY Bypass surgery.
 This solution works so well for patients with obesity problems.
-Another benefit is that those with diabetes type II can go into remission.
+Another benefit is that those with type II diabetes can go into remission.
 Patients also do not require the use of prokinetics drugs after surgery.